leegee/node-myremote/README.md

     bun run build:dotnet

-This will build the vite bundle, copy assets to the dotnet directory, run the dotnet release build, but will not run  the installer, which should be done after a build with:
+That  will build the vite bundle, copy assets to the dotnet directory, run the dotnet release build, after which a tar ball can be created:

-    bun run installer
+    bun run bundle

 ## Dev

 Use the Vite dev server, make sure to append a query string with an encoded URI to the web socket server: the sort of thing output by [the Node app prototype](src/systray-server.mjs).

+## Future Work

+* Parse a Cubase XML
+* Expose the regex used to select the program
+* Maybe add options to launch programs

 ## Resources